-Everything we know about the Nintendo Switch 2
+Everything we know about the Switch 2

 Let's-a-go.

-If you want to know what to expect from the Nintendo Switch 2 then we're here to help.
+If you want to know what to expect from the Switch 2 then we're here to help.
 We've rounded-up all the latest rumours on Nintendo's next console, including leaks on the Switch 2 release date, the expected price tag at launch and when it could be revealed.
-We've also got the latest rumors on the console's design, specs and the games that could be coming to it.
+We've also got the latest rumours on the console's design, specs and the games that could be coming to it.

 Switch 2 release date and price

-Previous rumors had claimed the Switch 2 could have a release date in late 2024 or Q1 2025.
+Previous rumours had claimed the Switch 2 could have a release date in late 2024 or Q1 2025.
 It's thought Nintendo moved the Switch 2 release window to next year so it has the strongest possible launch line-up.
 If you want to know more, check out our Newscast which discusses why the Switch 2 looks set to arrive in 2025.

 In terms of a price tag, the Nintendo Switch 2 is predicted to cost $400 with games priced at $70.
 That's according to Dr Serkan Toto, a respected analyst and founder of the Tokyo-based consultancy firm Kantan Games.